-Army veteran starts petition, proposes local city become Second Amendment sanctuary
+Army veteran starts petition, proposes city to be a second-amendment sanctuary

-VIRGINIA BEACH, Va. — The call for Second Amendment protections is gaining traction in local communities.
-It’s all in response to gun-law proposals up for discussion in next year’s Virginia General Assembly.
+VIRGINIA BEACH, Va. -- The call for second-amendment protections is gaining traction in local communities.
+It is all in response to gun-law proposals up for discussion in next year’s Virginia General Assembly.

-We introduced you to a man in Gloucester County who started a petition for the county to be a Second Amendment sanctuary.
+We introduced you to a man in Gloucester County who started a petition for the county to be a second-amendment sanctuary.
 A resident in Virginia Beach started his own similar petition to push for the city to be another sanctuary.

-“A lot of the bills being passed or are up to be voted on, we feel are infringing on our rights,” said Robert MacCall, the man behind the petition.
+"A lot of the bills being passed or are up to be voted on, we feel are infringing on our rights," Robert MacCall, the man behind this petition.

 MacCall, an Army veteran, specifically pointed to Senate Bill 16, a bill that would ban the sale or possession of "assault firearms" and clips over 10 rounds.
 It would also prohibit someone from carrying a shotgun that carries a magazine over seven rounds.

-MacCall said the bill does not include a clause that would grandfather in people who already own such firearms and ammunition.
+MacCall said the bill does not include a clause that would grandfather-in people who already own such firearms and ammunition.

-“A bill like SB 16, if it’s passed, will instantly make them felons,” MacCall said.
+"A bill lake SB 16, if it’s passed, will instantly make them felons," MacCall said.

 MacCall said he positions himself towards the center on the political spectrum.
-He said a Second Amendment sanctuary could be done in Virginia Beach.
+He said a second-amendment sanctuary could be done in Virginia Beach.

 "I would like to show that we can make this happen within a metropolitan area," MacCall added.

 The petition so far received over 5,000 signatures.
-MacCall said he will hand those signatures to another resident expected to talk about Second Amendment sanctuaries during the Virginia Beach City Council meeting on Tuesday, Dec.
+MacCall said he will hand those signatures to another resident expected to talk about second-amendment sanctuaries during the Virginia Beach City Council Meeting on Tuesday, Dec.
 3 at City Hall.

-Several other local communities are looking into additional Second Amendment protections.
-Southampton County passed a resolution and the county is now a Second Amendment sanctuary.
+Several other local communities are looking into additional second amendment protections.
+Southampton County passed a resolution and the county is now a second-amendment sanctuary.

-“It’s saying the constituents want to have control with what they do with their guns and how many they can have,” Dallas Jones, the chairman of the Southampton County Board of Supervisors, said.
+"It's saying the constituents want to have control with what they do with their guns and how many they can have," Dallas Jones, the Chairman of the Southampton County Board of Supervisors, said.

 That resolution passed with all seven supervisors voting in favor.
 Jones said there were no objections to the proposal.